 Use E-Verify to confirm your student’s employment eligibility.
 You will not be able to confirm your student’s employment eligibility in E-Verify until 10 days after their entry to the U.S., and 2 days after their immigration record has been registered in the Student Exchange Visitor Information System (SEVIS).

 Instruct your student to create an account in GLACIER, a web-based, nonresident alien tax compliance system produced by Arctic International LLC to ensure they are not taxed at the highest rate.
-Students can email the UA Payroll Office to request a GLACIER account set-up.
+Students can email the Payroll Office to request a GLACIER account set-up.

 Once the SSN card has been mailed, students have been instructed to present this to you, their employer, so it can be entered into UAccess.